Supporting KWM’s strategic priorities for gender parity

 Making gender parity a strategic priority

-How Do You Do It have been working with leading law firm King & Wood Mallesons (KWM) since 2014 to support the working parents within their organisation and among their clients with coaching for both working mothers and fathers.
+How Do You Do It has been working with leading law firm King & Wood Mallesons (KWM) since 2014 to support the working parents within their organisation and among their clients with coaching for both working mothers and fathers.
 This case study looks specifically at the coaching programme for working mothers which supports two strategic priorities for KWM, namely:

 - Support the gender parity strategy and execution for female retention and progression to partner